DPS0340/DPS0340/README.md

   - FIRST OPENER
   - UNBREAKABLE TIE BREAK
 - Frontman of Singularity at 2045 -> 2025 Team
+  - Guys, are you at 2025? come with me and play :)
 - @Orgs with several people in the world
   - At Least;
   - StudioGnu